 Research: as defined in the Australian Code for the Responsible Conduct of Research.

 Scientific purposes: all activities conducted with the aim of acquiring, developing or demonstrating knowledge or techniques in all areas of science, including teaching, field trials, environmental studies, research (including the creation and breeding of a new animal line where the impact on animal wellbeing is unknown or uncertain), diagnosis, product testing and the production of biological products.

-USC AEC: the University of the Sunshine Coast Animal Ethics Committee.
+AEC: the University of the Sunshine Coast Animal Ethics Committee.

 4. Policy statement

 4.1 This policy is to promote the highest ethical and welfare standards in the University’s animal research and teaching activities.
 It is an important element of the implementation of and compliance with the Animal Code, the Act and the Code.

 5.1 All animal research and teaching activities must be designed with an awareness of the principles outlined by the Code, the Act, the Animal Code and any other state or territory regulations that may be apply.